News

 19 September 2005 - The RASON Net now meets on 145.33 each Sunday through Friday at 7:30 pm.

 19 July 2005 - The WA4ZUA archives section of the webpage has been updated with more photos from various years of operation at the station.
-Here is a link to the page: http://www.w4vb.org/wa4zua2.htm
+Here is a link to the page: WA4ZUA History

 If you scroll down to the bottom of the page you will also find photos from